Stibbons/cfgtree/README.rst

 But developer may want to organize in a more hierarchical structure, splitting into different files, etc.

+cfgtree allows complete customization of the file storage, developers can even develop their own.

 Another typical file format for configuration is YAML, which is more human readable and allow inserting comments and so.
+INI files is often found as configuration format, or TOML.

-But, ultimately, all file format actually stores a hierarchical configuration.
+But, ultimately, all file formats actually store settings in hierarchical configuration.

 Current Support: